Clearance Certificate in Construction

 Policy

-A principal who directly retains a contractor to perform construction work must obtain a clearance certificate (herafter clearance) that confirms the contractor is in good standing with the WSIB.
+A principal who directly retains a contractor to perform construction work must obtain a clearance certificate (hereafter clearance) that confirms the contractor is in good standing with the WSIB.
 The principal and contractor must ensure that a clearance is obtained before the construction work begins and that a clearance remains in effect for the entire time the contractor is performing the work.
 Starting the construction work without a clearance is an offence for both the principal and contractor.

 This policy does not apply to